-Become a GPBS Faculty Mentor
+Become a BMS Faculty Mentor

-If you would like to be the mentor (supervisory committee chair) of a PhD student in the graduate program in Biomedical Sciences (GPBS), you must be a member of the faculty of this program.
+If you would like to be the mentor (supervisory committee chair) of a PhD student in the graduate program in Biomedical Sciences (BMS), you must be a member of the faculty of this program.

 The graduate program in Biomedical Sciences was formed in 1996 by the merging of the graduate programs of eight basic science departments between the Colleges of Medicine and Dentistry.
 Therefore, to mentor a student in the program, you must have an appointment in one of these departments, even if you are a faculty member of another department in one of these respective colleges.
 The departments included:

 - Biochemistry & Molecular Biology

 - Oral Biology (College of Dentistry)

 If you are a primary (budgeted) member of any of these departments step one is competed.
 If you are not a primary member, then you should determine which of these departments is the best fit for a joint/courtesy appointment.
 This will most likely be based on established ties with members of the department’s faculty via research, teaching or other common interests.
 The requirements for creating joint/courtesy appointments are varied among the departments, as are the expectations of joint/courtesy faculty members for participating in departmental matters.
 The best thing to do is contact the department chair or work with a colleague in the department as a liaison for establishing a joint/courtesy appointment.
 The faculty of the department will vote on granting an affiliate appointment.